Electricity – Energy evolution

 Humans have come a long way in the evolution of electrical energy.
 Initially, electricity was generated from fossil fuels and later from renewable sources such as solar and wind power.

-This allowed for the development of modern technology that we use every day for communication, transportation, entertainment and other activities.
+This has enabled the development of modern technology that we use every day for communication, transportation, entertainment, and other activities.

-The future of electric energy is now focused on new technological advances to make it more efficient, economical and reliable.
+The future of electrical energy is now focused on new technological advances to make it more efficient, economical and reliable.

-Through innovation in renewable sources such as hydropower and geothermal, combined with smart grids and advanced storage systems, a sustainable electricity grid can be achieved.
+Through innovation in renewable sources such as hydropower and geothermal energy, combined with smart grids and advanced storage systems, a sustainable electricity grid can be achieved.

-There are also many advances being made in terms of efficiency of use to reduce the human impact of climate change while meeting our electricity needs around the world.
+There are also many advances being made in terms of efficiency of use to reduce the human impact on climate change while still meeting our electricity needs around the world.

-Overall, the evolution of electric power has been an incredible journey towards sustainability and modernization that will continue to shape our lives well into the future.
+Overall, the evolution of electrical energy has been an incredible journey towards sustainability and modernization that will continue to shape our lives in the future.